Menu

 Most people probably hike the Routeburn Track in three days, staying at the ridiculously scenic Routeburn Falls Hut and then Lake Mackenzie Hut.
 There’s also the option to stay at Routeburn Flats Hut to start with.

-Transport-wise, you’ll require a private car shuffle, vehicle relocation or bus transfer to get you back to Queenstown, Te Anau or wherever you want to go if you’re hiking from one trailhead to the other.
+Transport-wise, you’ll require a car shuffle, vehicle relocation or bus transfer to get you back to Queenstown, Te Anau or wherever you want to go if you’re hiking from one trailhead to the other.
 Keep in mind that while the hike is only 33km, the driving distance between the two trailheads is a 320km trip (4-5 hours).

 ELEVATION PROFILE